mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 ## Finding the Maximum Value of a Function  {#java-ga-example}

-We will use the Java library in the last section to develop an example application to find the maximum of the function seen in the [Figure showing a sample function](#ga-sample-function) which shows a plot of our test function that we are using a GA to fit, plotted in the interval [0, 10].
+We will use the Java library in the last section to develop an example application to find the maximum of the function seen in the figure showing the [sample function](#ga-sample-function) which shows a plot of our test function we are using a GA to fit, plotted in the interval [0, 10].

 While we could find the maximum value of this function by using Newton’s method (or even a simple brute force search over the range of the independent variable **x**), the GA method scales very well to similar problems of higher dimensionality.
 The GA also helps us to find better than locally optimum solutions.
 In this example we are working in one dimension so we only need to encode a single variable in a chromosome.
-As an example of a 20-dimensional space, we might have products of sine waves using 20 independent variables **x1, x2, ..x20** and a single chromosome would still represent a point in this 20-dimensional space.
-To continue this example, if we used 10bits to repent the value range in each of the 20 dimensions, then the chromosome would be represented as 200 bits.
+As an example of a 20-dimensional space, we might have a financial model with 20 independent variables **x1, x2, ..x20** and a single chromosome would still represent a point in this 20-dimensional space.
+To continue this example, if we used 10 bits to represent the value range in each of the 20 dimensions, then the chromosome would be represented as 200 bits.

 To generalize, our first task is to characterize the search space as one or more parameters.
 In general when we write GA applications we might need to encode several parameters in a single chromosome.
 As another example, if a fitness function has three arguments we would encode three numbers in a single chromosome.

-Let's get back to our 1-dimensional example seen in the [Figure showing the sample function](#ga-sample-function).
+Let's get back to our 1-dimensional example seen in the figure showing the [sample function](#ga-sample-function).
 This is a simple example for showing you how to set up a GA simulation.
 In this example problem we have only one parameter, the independent variable x.
 We will encode the parameter x using ten bits (so we have ten 1-bit genes per chromosome).
 A good starting place is writing a utility method for converting the 10-bit representation to a floating-point number in the range [0.0, 10.0]:

 {lang="java",linenos=off}
 ~~~~~~~~